torvalds/linux/Documentation/networking/tls-handshake.rst

 Overview
 ========

-Transport Layer Security (TLS) is a Upper Layer Protocol (ULP) that runs over TCP.
+Transport Layer Security (TLS) is an Upper Layer Protocol (ULP) that runs over TCP.
 TLS provides end-to-end data integrity and confidentiality in addition to peer authentication.